 It doesn’t work for everyone.
 There are a lot of variables that go along with type 2 Diabetes.
 This is a condition that slowly emerges usually later in life due to many years of poor diet and lack of exercise.

 In some cases it is genetic, a person’s beta cells fail for unknown reasons and the insulin receptors don’t function properly, but this is a fairly rare condition.

 The sooner someone identifies the problem and takes steps to improve the condition the better chance they will have at reversing type 2 diabetes with a low carbohydrate Ketogenic Diet.

-We don’t get type 2 diabetes overnight and it will take discipline, patience and time to heal.
+We don’t develop type 2 diabetes overnight, it will take discipline, patience and time to heal.

 Quite often the low carbohydrate diet doesn’t work to reverse insulin resistance because the individual gives up to soon and doesn’t give it enough time.
 Insulin resistance is usually a slowly progressive illness that can take 1 or 2 decades to manifest.
 You didn’t get sick overnight and you’re not going to heal overnight.